 Find an Edmonton Dental Clinic Near You

-If you are new to the Edmonton area or are looking for a new dentist, Azarko Dental Group has two convenient locations in West and South Edmonton.
+If you are new to the Edmonton area or are looking for a new dentist, Azarko Dental Group dental clinic is conveniently located in West Edmonton.
 We are currently accepting new patients and can perform wisdom teeth extractions.
 From routine teeth cleaning, to whitening and cosmetic dental care, our team of professionals can provide dental care for your entire family.

 Come visit our experienced dentists in Edmonton today.
-Schedule your appointment with our convenient online booking program or call one of two Edmonton locations near you.
+Schedule your appointment with our convenient online booking program or call us.